XBastille/AIComicX/README.md

 - 🖌 **AI-Powered Character & Scene Design**: Effortlessly create characters and backgrounds.
 - 💬 **AI-Assisted Dialogues**: Generate story-based dialogues for seamless storytelling.

+## 📜 License

+This project is licensed under the Creative Commons BY-NC-ND License - see the [LICENSE](LICENSE) file for details.

 ## 📌 Status

 AIComicX is currently under active development. 🚧 New features are continuously being integrated, and improvements are ongoing.
 Stay tuned for updates! 🔧✨